 Building upon Farsighted-LAM, we further introduce \textbf{S}eeing \textbf{S}pace and \textbf{M}otion (\textbf{SSM})\textbf{-VLA}, an end-to-end VLA framework that integrates structured perception with a Chain-of-Thought (CoT) reasoning module to explicitly simulate environmental dynamics before action execution, enhancing interpretability and physical plausibility.
 We validate SSM-VLA in both simulation and real-world robotic tasks, achieving state-of-the-art performance on CALVIN ABC-D benchmark.
 Our results demonstrate that our strategy of combining geometry-aware modeling, temporal coherence, and explicit reasoning is effective in enhancing the robustness and generalizability of embodied intelligence.

-In summary, our contributions are as follows: \begin{itemize} \item We propose Farsighted-LAM, a latent action model with enhanced spatial understanding and multi-scale temporal modeling, enabling robust representation of scene structure and dynamic motion patterns. \item We propose SSM-VLA, an end-to-end VLA framework that integrates Farsighted-LAM for geometry-aware spatiotemporal modeling with a visual CoT module, enhancing decision consistency and interpretability. \item Through comparisons with competitive baseline models, we show that SSM-VLA achieves state-of-the-art performance across multiple VLA benchmarks. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose Farsighted-LAM, a latent action model with enhanced spatial understanding and multi-scale temporal modeling, enabling robust representation of scene structure and dynamic motion patterns. \item We propose SSM-VLA, an end-to-end VLA framework that integrates Farsighted-LAM for geometry-aware spatiotemporal modeling with a visual CoT module, enhancing decision consistency and interpretability. \item Through comparisons with competitive baseline models, we show that SSM-VLA achieves state-of-the-art performance on a challenging VLA benchmark. \end{itemize}